Easybel/HostMicrobiomeEvol/PopSequencing/2_Analysis/Readme.md

+# Introduction

-In this folder, the scripts for different analyses are collected
+In this repository, all scripts needed to analyse different aspects of the poolSeq data set are provided.

+# Analysing and visualizing genomic diversity (pi, theta, D)

+# How to cite our work: